isabelle-galleberg/Microservice-todo-list/README.md

 vagrant validate
 ```

-7. In the root directory of the project, run the following commands:
+6. In the root directory of the project, run the following commands:

 ```
 vagrant up
 vagrant ssh mgmt
 ```

-8. **In the mgmt virtual machine**, generate an ssh key by running the following command:
+7. **In the mgmt virtual machine**, navigate to the **gcp folder**, and generate an ssh key by running the following command:

 ```
 ssh-keygen -t rsa -b 2048